Automating Customer Journeys with Email Marketing Workflows

 Template and copy rules

-• Maintain tone guides and a short brand lexicon to keep emails consistent across writers and AI assistants.
+Create copy blocks for common intents: educational, transactional, promotional, and social proof.
+Maintain tone guides and a short brand lexicon to keep emails consistent across writers and AI assistants.
+Use AI-assisted subject line and preheader generators, then validate with human edits for brand fit and deliverability.

-Automation Patterns and Templates
+Automation patterns and templates

 Implement a small set of core automation patterns that cover most needs.
 Standardization makes scaling and testing easier.